Emily Steel

 Emily Steel is an American business journalist who has contributed to several news publications and has covered the media industry at The New York Times since 2014.
 Steel published an investigative report on Fox News Host Bill O'Reilly that may have contributed to his firing.
-The report may have also contributed to the explosive #MeToo movement that began later that year.
+The report may have also contributed to the #MeToo movement that began later that year.
 Mediaite identified Steel as one of the 75 most influential people in American news media in 2017.

 Investigative reports

 Bill O'Reilly

 Steel published an investigative piece in 2017 with Michael S. Schmidt about sexual misconduct and settlements by former Fox News host Bill O'Reilly called "Bill O'Reilly Settled New Harassment Claim, Then Fox Renewed His Contract".
 In 2018, her writing received the 2018 Pulitzer Prize for Public Service along with Michael S. Schmidt, Jodi Kantor, and Megan Twohey, and the Gerald Loeb Award for Investigative business journalism.
 This piece received widespread media attention and may have helped lead to O'Reilly's firing from Fox News.

 This work is portrayed in the 2022 film She Said, in which she is played by Sarah Ann Masse.